lawsie/guizero/docs-src/docs/usingwidgets.md

 app.display()
 ~~~

 **Warning** - destroying a widget in an uncontrolled way could make your application unstable.
 A widget's code will stop immediately regardless of what your application is doing.
-It is often to simpler and safer to hide or disable a widget rather than destroying it.
+It is often to simpler and safer to hide or disable a widget rather than destroy it.